Welcome to the Forest of Dean Local History Society website

 Our members enjoy a regular programme of talks and historical walks as well as outings both within the Forest and further afield, with one or two events happening every month of the year.
 Members also receive a quarterly hard copy newsletter with short historical articles as well as news of the Society.
 Our newsletter won an award from the British Association for Local History in 2016 as the best newsletter in the country.
-We also regularly email members with information about activities by neighbouring societies and county-wide groups.
+We also regularly email members who have requested it with information about activities by neighbouring societies and county-wide groups.

 Conservation is a big part of the society.
 One of the society’s key objectives is to promote, encourage and further the preservation of artefacts, archaeological and historical sites, and archives.
 The society has developed, and maintains a Sites and Monuments Database, available to members, which includes records of more than 120 sites and monuments, 20 associated people, 250 photographs and 450 bibliographic references.

 Many of our members are active researchers and we offer help to those who would like to do their own research but are unsure where to get started.
-This site also provides links to many useful resources.
+The website also provides links to many useful resources.
 Here is a link to the contents of our library.
 Group projects form an important part of our activities, such as the work currently being done on the impact of WW1 on the Forest community.
 This work has recently resulted in a book called the Forest at War that is now for sale on our website and at meetings.

 Non-members are always welcome to our indoor talks for a small entrance fee, but to get the most out of the Society we do encourage you to become a member.
 Details of how to join us can be found here.